 Hayley Griffith: “That’s hard.
 I would say because it’s nothing like you’ve ever seen before.
 It’s just wild.
 It’s a crazy ride.
-And there’s a lot of sweet messages in it about friendship.
+And there are a lot of sweet messages in it about friendship.
 It’s got everything in it.”

 Horror Fuel: “Those are a lot of good reasons.
 And they’re all true.
-It really is a lot of fun.
-Another reason why should watch it is that it’s a fresh take on the cult subgenre that we haven’t seen.
+It is a lot of fun.
+Another reason to watch it is that it’s a fresh take on the cult subgenre te haven’t seen.
 Plus, it’s a great movie.

-Hayley Griffith: “It’s also really about women, which I think is huge thing that’s not really done much, and it should be.
+Hayley Griffith: “It’s also really about women, which I think is a normal thing that’s not much and should be.
 People should watch it to support women.
-So, that’s another great reason.
+So, that’s another excellent reason.

 Horror Fuel: “After this crazy, fun movie, what have you coming up next?”

 Hayley Griffith: “Hilariously, I finished a movie in May that is a dramatic period piece.
 The very opposite of this movie.
-I just did that and now I’m auditioning, hopefully, for my next job, so I’m keeping my fingers crossed.”
+I just did that, and I’m hopefully auditioning for my next job, so I’m keeping my fingers crossed.”

-Hayley Griffith: “It’s called Martin Eden and it’s actually based on a book by Jack London.
-It’s set in 1912.
+Hayley Griffith: “It’s called Martin Eden, based on a book by Jack London.
+It was set in 1912.
 It should be coming out next year, I believe.”

 Horror Fuel: “I look forward to seeing it.
 It’s good that you get to do different genres.
-It’s not like you are sitting in an office doing the same thing over and over.”
+It’s not like you are repeatedly sitting in an office doing the same thing.”

 Hayley Griffith: “Right?
 Oh yeah, it’s nice to have that.
-It’s all different, it’s really fun.”
+It’s all different; it’s enjoyable.”